Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Actor--critic online sequential extreme learning machine (AC-OSELM)

-Thus, AC-OSELM can perform reinforcement learning while incurring a low computational cost, which is suitable for use on edge devices.
-In addition, unlike OS-QNet, AC-OSELM can handle the continuous action spaces and achieve fast action selection even when the number of action patterns is large.
+Thus, AC-OSELM can perform RL while incurring a low computational cost, which is suitable for use on edge devices.
+In addition, unlike OS-QNet, AC-OSELM can handle the continuous action spaces and achieve fast action selection even with a large number of action patterns.